 Businesses need to put review volume at the core of their customer-centric strategy if they’re going to commit to reviews.
 Improving your customer experience is one place to start.
 Delivering great service, sharing your reviews on different marketing channels, and sending review invitations is likely to help push shoppers to leave online reviews.

-Investing in a strong reputation marketing strategy by using a review management tool is another way to make sure you’ll collect as many reviews as possible and be able to leverage them accordingly.
+Investing in a strong review marketing strategy by using a third-party review tool is another way to make sure you’ll collect as many reviews as possible and be able to use them accordingly.

 Without a healthy volume of reviews, your business might be missing out on the full benefits of customer feedback, such as, higher conversion rates and traffic, new business insights, trusted relationships, customer loyalty and great reputation.